begimai-imamidin/todo-list/README.md

-# todo-list written in pure  Javaskript
+# todo-list written in pure  Javascript
 to see deployment follow this link https://begimai-imamidin.github.io/todo-list/